iOS Application Database Security: Testing SQLite and Local Storage with Corellium

 Downloading both the SQLite file and the .wal file is recommended if one plans to perform static analysis on an iOS mobile app.
 The .wal file must be downloaded to avoid missing important information that hasn't yet been entered into the iOS database.
 This is very important when examining applications that largely rely on the database and constantly write data to it.

-Downloading all required files within Corellium
+Downloading All Required Files within Corellium

 With all that information, let's take a quick look at how to download the required files for the DVIA-2 exercise and ensure the data is there.